Radowan30/Coffee_Haven/README.md

 - Product catalog maintenance

-**Note:** The Shopping Cart, My Orders functionalities for the Customer's sub-system, and image rendering for the Admin's sub-system has errors in them currently.
+**Note:** The Shopping Cart and My Orders functionalities for the Customer's sub-system, and image rendering for the Admin's sub-system has errors in them currently.

 ## 🛠️ Tech Stack